-- 5. Team members will complete one official answer sheet for each team class representing the combined effort of all team members.
+- 5. Contestants will complete a scantron sheet for scoring the individual rounds of competition.
+Contestants should put answers on the scantron sheet during the allotted time.
+There will be 10 minutes at the end of the individual competition to make sure the scantron sheet is bubbled correctly.
+This is not the time to bubble the entire sheet there will not be time. - 6.
+Team members will complete one official answer sheet for each team class representing the combined effort of all team members.
 Teams will be allowed twenty (20) minutes to complete the group assignment for each class and turn in their answer sheet.
 During the team competition round of the contest, contestants will only be allowed to confer with their own team members during the time period allowed for each class.
-Teams will have (10) minutes to prepare and must present in the second (10) minutes. - 6.
-Contestants shall not wear any hats. - 7.
+Teams will have (10) minutes to prepare and must present in the second (10) minutes. - 7.
+Everyone participating in the team activity will be seated with their team until it is time for their rotation through the team activities.
+The combined teams or individuals who want to experience the team activity will need to go last in the rotation. - 8.
+Contestants shall not wear any hats. - 9.
 Contestants should bring a blank steno pad, clipboard, blank paper, calculator (simple 4 function), and writing instruments (#2 pencil is mandatory for scantron).
 Contestants may not bring books, notes, pamphlets, reference materials, or cell phones into the contest area.
-Contestants found in contempt of this rule will be disqualified. - 8.
+Contestants found in contempt of this rule will be disqualified. - 10.
 Contestants are not to pick up or touch any item that is being identified or evaluated in the individual competition classes.